2 Weeks in France: 3 itineraries

 Before we get into the itineraries, there are a few things that you need to know first, such as getting around, the best time to go, as well as the language and currency.

 It is imperative to know the modes of transportation available in various locations to account for the time it would take you to travel from one place to another.
-The information below will help you plan and write your own itinerary for 14-day France.

 When is the best time to go to France

 The best time to go depends on what season you prefer.
-April to May is their springtime, June to August is summer, and September to October is their autumn season.
+April to May is their springtime, June to August is summer and September to October is their autumn season.
 Their winter season is from December to February, so this is perfect for those who love or want to do winter activities.

 However, please take note that summer is a peak season.
 There are more tourists, and the prices of accommodations and tours skyrocket.
 If you prefer the off-peak season, this is during February, right after the end of the winter season or sometimes after summer.